Tectonics: tectonic plates – floating on the surface

 diverge, creating rift valleys

-On land, a clear example is the rift valley in Eastern Africa;
+On land, a clear example is the rift valley in

-while the Atlantic Ocean is the result of two tectonics: tectonic
+Eastern Africa; while the Atlantic Ocean is the

-core.
-The molten rock also enlargens the plates.
+Earth’s core.
+The molten rock also enlargens

 This is what has occured with Sumatran quake.
-The denser oceanic
+The

-plate is subducted (slides under) beneath the lighter continental
+denser oceanic plate is subducted (slides under)

-heats up and generates
+up and generates

 volcanic activity along the margin.

-Here, also one plate subducts under another under the ocean, the
+Here, also one plate subducts under another under

-lower plate melting with the resulting magma possibly pushing up
+the ocean, the lower plate melting with the resulting

-to make a line of volcanic islands along the length of the subduction.
+islands along the length of the subduction.

-This occurs when there is no sea or ocean to lubricate the movement
+This occurs when there is no sea or ocean to lubricate

-between the two plates, as is the case between the Indian and the
+the movement between the two plates, as is the case

-Asian plates.
-The Indian plate was subducting under the Asian plate,
+plate was subducting under the Asian plate, but

 the